2014 Making Learning Visible iPad Mini Grants

 Teaching university-level courses is a form of serious intellectual work that can be as challenging and demanding as discovery research.
 When teaching is undertaken as a form of inquiry into the impact a course has on student understanding, the quality and depth of this work can be revealed through writing that reflects the relation between the process of teaching and its results.

 Daniel Bernstein, University of Kansas

 We know your time is valuable and want to reward committed faculty who are willing to take the time to investigate and share effective teaching practices with their colleagues.
-Faculty who complete the process, i.e., posting their portfolio on the CAFE website (see below) will receive a new iPad Mini.
+Faculty who complete the process, i.e., post their portfolio on the CAFE website (see below) by the appropriate date will receive a new iPad Mini.
 Participation is limited.